alvaroha1/sehnsucht/README.md

 # "SEHNSUCHT"

-* Sehnsucht project developed as Solo Project for Codeworks 2018.
+* Sehnsucht project developed as a solo project during 2018.

 ## Idea